 BYU’s Louisa May Alcott Collection consists of primary and secondary works relating to the life and career of Louisa May Alcott.
 The collection started in the mid 1980s, when BYU acquired a significant portion of works from the rare book dealer Leona Rostenberg, and her associate and Alcott scholar, Madeleine Stern.

 L. Tom Perry Special Collections actively seeks to acquire all editions of works by Louisa May Alcott (including foreign-language editions), building on a rich collection of first editions of her novels and stories.
-The Alcott Collection also contains published editions of Alcott’s journals and correspondence, as well as some original primary source material from rare book dealer Leona Rostenberg, and her associate and Alcott scholar, Madeleine Stern.
+The Alcott Collection also contains published editions of Alcott’s journals and correspondence, as well as some original primary source material.

 The Alcott Collection contains an extensive array of secondary works, including biographies and criticism of Alcott, her writings, and her influence, as well as works about her father, philosopher Amos Bronson Alcott.
 Special Collections also seeks to acquire first editions of his writings.